gitaarik/lit-state-async-state-var/README.md

 Sometimes you want to update your UI before you send the update to your API.
 For this you can use the `setCache(value)` method of `asyncStateVar`.
 This will re-render your components with the cached value.
 When you finally want to push the update to your API, you can use `pushCache()`.
-Or if you wish to go back to the original value, use dropCache():
+Or if you don't want to push the cache, but go back to the original value, use `dropCache()`.
+If you didn't mean to drop the cache, you can restore it with `restoreCache()`.

 ### Set the cache